aws-deepracer-community/deepracer-log-guru/README.md

 If upgrading from **1.0.0**
 * The list of required libraries has changed, see "Installation Notes" above
 * Edit src/configuration/personal_configuration.py which will be overwritten when you download the new version (see "Configure DRG", below)
-* Run the guru tool, and go to the Admin menu and choose "Re-calculate Log Meta"
+* Run DRG, and go to the Admin menu and choose "Re-calculate Log Meta"

 ## Getting Started